ruilisi/fortune-sheet/README.md

 A working example with `Express` (backend server) and `MongoDB` (data persistence) is avaiable in `backend-demo` folder.

-Run it with `node index.js` and visit [Collabration example](https://ruilisi.github.io/fortune-sheet-demo/?path=/story/collabration--example)
+Run it with `node index.js` and visit [Collabration example](https://ruilisi.github.io/fortune-sheet-demo/?path=/story/collabration--example) (initialize data by visiting http://localhost:8081/init)

 For detailed doc about `Op`, refer to [fortune-sheet-doc](https://ruilisi.github.io/fortune-sheet-docs/guide/op.html)